 During June and July, the seals begin their annual molt and males grow their distinctive noses.

-A little known viewing area is the beach at the Vista Point approximately 1 mile south.
+A little-known viewing area is a beach at Vista Point approximately 1 mile south.
 This is where a lot of the rejected Beta males go, along with many females.
-“We informally and affectionately call that section of beach – “Loser Beach”” Fillmore said.
+“We informally and affectionately call that section of beach – “Loser Beach” Fillmore said.